How can tax consolidation benefit your business?

 Each company in the group establishes and declares its taxable income but is not subject to corporate tax.
 The parent company determines the consolidated result by calculating the algebraic sum of the results of each company in the group and declares it.
 It is solely responsible for corporate tax due on all the group’s profits.

-Adjustments must be made to the consolidated result in order to neutralize transactions carried out between companies integrated, such as debt write-offs or direct or indirect subsidies granted between group companies, which are not taken into account when determining the consolidated result.
+Adjustments must be made to the consolidated result to neutralize transactions carried out between integrated companies.
+These transactions include debt write-offs and direct or indirect subsidies granted between group companies.
+Such transactions aren’t taken into account when determining the consolidated result.

 What are the advantages of tax consolidation?